-NSC develops and delivers evidence-based training for employers on substance misuse and the impact to the workplace in the programs Our Driving Concern (ODC) and Drug Impairment Training for Texas Employers (DITTE).
-The education programs focus on the risks and costs associated with impaired driving, promotion of substance use, and misuse policies, including impaired driving.
+NSC develops and delivers evidence-based training on substance misuse and the impact to the workplace in the programs Our Driving Concern (ODC) and Workplace Impairment Training (WIT).
+These education programs focus on the risks and costs associated with impaired driving, as well as the promotion of substance use and misuse policies, including impaired driving.
 All programming is customized with Texas data, and resources are deployed according to the TxDOT-identified priority areas outlined in the HSP.